About the MOA

 The Marketing Insights Event (MIE) is an event in which the latest trends, newest technologies and developments in the sphere of marketing, in the broadest sense of the word, are discussed by inspiring speakers and innovative companies.
-Within seven years, this two-day marketing event has grown to become the largest marketing event of its kind in the Netherlands.
+Within eleven years, this two-day marketing event has grown to become the largest marketing event of its kind in the Netherlands.
 The MIE is a high-quality, complete and interactive platform, in which all important parties meet one another in an energetic and inspiring environment of exhibitors and workshops.

 Partly thanks to the promotion, the collaboration of professional associations (VSO, PvkO, MWG, VMC, PIM, DDMA, SMA and NIMA) and the success of previous occurrences of the MIE, the event will be followed by many websites, blogs and trade media.
 In addition to the congress, an exciting information fair takes place, in which a choice selection of companies reveal their (innovative) outlooks and high-profile products.For further information: www.mie.nl.

 CLOU, the trade magazine for marketing, information and research